Full Motion Video

 - The shortest title word / letter-wise in the PlayStation and Saturn library – with Z in the import market tying it for first.

-- While it is obviously trying to represent the house/home you wander around, most of the cover and back insert images of various real life rooms look nothing like the in-game set-up.
+- While it is trying to represent the house/home you wander around, most of the cover and back insert images of various real-life rooms look nothing like the in-game setup.

-- Laura, the in-game protagonist, actually stared in other games, including D2 and Enemy Zero.
+- Laura, the in-game protagonist, actually starred in other games, including D2 and Enemy Zero.
 Warp treated her like a virtual actress.

 - While not important to the story, it is never explained where the cops in the opening cinematic go, or how they would have allowed Laura into the crime scene with so much chaos going on.
 It’s also interesting to note that aside from her father, everyone else Laura comes across in the actual game is dead.
 Adds a nice layer of creepiness to the experience.

 - In the 3DO version, the traveling between dimensions is handled differently.
 In the 3DO, when Laura first covers her eyes in the hospital, she is instantly transported.
-In the PSX and Saturn version, she discovers a bubbly wormhole-like entity that absorbs her in.
+In the PSX and Saturn versions, she discovers a bubbly wormhole-like entity that absorbs her.

 - Laura’s father is named Richter, an interesting and unknown if intentional nod to the Castlevania protagonist.

 - Several hint sections of the game – once solved on the first run, can be skipped entirely in future play-throughs because the puzzle solutions never change.

 - You can watch the pocket watch in Laura’s inventory in real time.
 It will only stop once you reach the final screen of the game.

 - Laura retains every item she picks up in the game.
 It’s safe to assume this was intentional by the designers as it ticks off seconds from the timer as you scroll through your inventory.